mstpn/EventUs-Calgary-Hacks-2022/README.md

 # EventUs

-EventUs is an anti-social media platform that breaks down the barriers to participation in online and in-person events in your area.
+EventUs is an anti-social media app that breaks down the barriers to participation in online and in-person events in your area.

 ## What Roadblocks do people have when it comes to mental or physical health?